DXXTHLY/dxxthly/README.md

 ### 🎯 About Me

-<h1 align="center">I'm **dxxthly**, a rogue dev with a toolbox full of automation, Arduino wizardry, and browser sorcery.
+I'm **dxxthly**, a rogue dev with a toolbox full of automation, Arduino wizardry, and browser sorcery.
 I build tools that do what they shouldn't.. from *aimbots* and *auto chat spam bots*, to *audio-redefining browser extensions*.

-<h1 align="center">If it's weird, cursed, or dangerously efficient, I'm probably building it.
+If it's weird, cursed, or dangerously efficient, I'm probably building it.

 ---